- Tap Settings on your iOS device

 The same process can be used to change the servers again at a later time or to revert back to the connection’s default.
 To use the DNS server the Wi-Fi network specifies, change from Manual back to Automatic.

 Make sure to RESTART your iPhone or iPad!
+Now you can watch your favorite TV abroad.

 Important: the change will only apply to a specific Wi-Fi network, not for all Wi-Fi networks.